-Iterex was formed in 2008 to provide clients with my experience of Agile development.
+Iterex was formed in 2008 to offer clients my experience in Agile development.
 The name was chosen from a contraction of the words Iterative Excellence - as I am a big believer in iterative development, planning and deployment.
-While Iterex closed in 2011 due to a unique opportunity to be “Head of Set-top Box Software Development” for BSkyB’s, Sky+ development team - its’s legacy lives on from the ideas, software and presentations that I gave over those years.
+While Iterex closed in 2011 due to a unique opportunity to be “Head of Set-top Box Software Development“ for BSkyB’s, Sky+ development team - its’s legacy lives on from the ideas, software and presentations that I gave over those years.

 Through Iterex I provided agile/iterative consulting to many leading companies and positively influenced their approaches to agile software development.
 Some of my clients included: BSkyB, MSN (Microsoft), RBS, E2X, Gazprom.

 At the same time I was (and still am) interested in using minimal technology to allow teams to plan and execute work.
 I am a big fan of using Story Cards as a light weight mechanism for this kind of planning, and am credited with co-developing one of the earliest documented approaches for story cards - the “As an X, I want Y, so that Z”.

 As part of this interest in light weight “Storycard” technology, I developed software to rapidly create story cards electronically that crucially let you easily print them out for use in team meetings - most notably standup meetings.
 At the same time, I further developed visualisation techniques (first described in an earlier paper) for iteration and project progress that really helps teams understand how they are performing.